 What significant findings have you established in your field?

-Pablo Jarillo-Herrero: We pioneered the field of “twistronics” by discovering superconductivity in magic-angle graphene, opening a new direction in quantum materials research focused on moiré superlattices and strongly correlated electronic phases.
+Pablo Jarillo-Herrero: We pioneered the field of “twistronics”, where the properties of 2D materials heterostructures change as a function of the angle between the layers.
+The most impactful discovery was superconductivity in magic-angle graphene.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B.roll: 2.8